Practitioner Fellowship Program

 In the course of their daily work, labor activists, advocates, and strategists develop insights into the broader challenges facing working people and think of new and creative ways to overcome them.
 But day-to-day responsibilities rarely allow the time or resources to transform creative ideas into action.
 The goal of the Kalmanovitz Practitioner Fellowship is to provide practitioners the support they need to advance innovative worker organizing and bargaining strategies, particularly those projects with a focus on low-wage and excluded workers.

-Hilary’s research project at the Kalmanovitz Initiative seeks to deepen and expand on this innovate model of low-wage worker campaigns.
-Hilary will research a number of key framing questions in order to build on the successful collaboration between dynamic community-based organizations and progressive labor unions in order to achieve the scope and scale necessary in these campaigns to raise wages and improve working conditions for some of this country’s most vulnerable and exploited workers.
+Hilary’s research project at the Kalmanovitz Initiative, funded in part by the Berger-Marks Foundation, sought to deepen and expand on this innovate model of low-wage worker campaigns.
+Hilary researched a number of key framing questions in order to build on the successful collaboration between dynamic community-based organizations and progressive labor unions in order to achieve the scope and scale necessary in these campaigns to raise wages and improve working conditions for some of this country’s most vulnerable and exploited workers.
 The key framing questions include researching the current landscape, organizational structure, resources and scale, strategic targets, and viable alternatives to traditional collective bargaining agreements.

 Saket Soni is the Executive Director of the New Orleans Workersʹ Center for Racial Justice.
 The Center is dedicated to organizing African American and immigrant workers for a just reconstruction of post‐Katrina New Orleans.
 Saket has worked as an organizer in Chicago at the Coalition of African, Asian, European, and Latino Immigrants of Illinois, a city‐wide immigrant rights coalition, and at the Organization of the North East.
 Saket was born and raised in New Delhi, India.